Halali Camp is a good central base from where to explore Etosha National Park.

 The rooms here are split into four categories:

-Halali has two family chalets, each with two separate bedrooms with twin beds in each.
+- There are two family chalets, each with two separate bedrooms with twin beds in each.
 These chalets are spacious; each has a separate lounge, kitchen and a bathroom.
 The kitchen is equipped with a limited selection of crockery and cutlery, a small oven, a fridge, a kettle and tea and coffee sachets!
-Outside is a shaded entertainment area with built-in braai (bar-b-que), table and chairs.
+Outside is a shaded entertainment area with built-in braai, table and chairs.
 These chalets are the closest to the waterhole.

-Halali has 10 two-bedroom bush chalets.
-Each of the chalet's two bedrooms has a pair of twin beds, and these shares a shared bathroom (with a shower in it) and a separate toilet.
+- Halali has 10 two-bedroom bush chalets.
+Each of the two bedrooms has a pair of twin beds, and these share a shower room and a separate toilet.
 The combined lounge-cum-kitchen is not very big – and has two sofas, a small fridge, a tea/coffee station, and an assortment of crockery and cutlery.
-Outside there is a plastic table and chairs, and a built-in braai (bar-b-que).
+Outside there is a plastic table and chairs, and a built-in braai.
 These chalets are smaller than the family chalets, and usually further from the waterhole.

 All of these chalets and rooms have air conditioning, lamps, a tea/coffee station and a mini-fridge (always empty on your arrival).
 The beds have with mosquito nets above crisp white bedding and very comfortable pillows.
 In the bathrooms, you find complimentary shampoo, soap, hand and body lotion provided, as well as soft towels.

 Also like Etosha's other restcamps, one of Halali's big attractions is its floodlit waterhole.
-This can be viewed at any time of day or night, from a rock terrace which is on one side of the camp – visitors just wander over when they feel like it, and stay as long as they like.
+This can be viewed at any time of day or night, from a rock terrace which is on one side of the camp.

 Halali's swimming pool is one of the best swimming pools that you'll find at any camp in Namibia; it's very much like a large, open-air municipal pool.
-Last time we visited, in late 2007, it was being re-constructed, but we remain sure that when it's back in use, it'll be excellent.
 Do expect a huge pool; don't expect to have it to yourself!

-Until recently, no activities were offered by any of Etosha's restcamps.
-Now, following the changes to all these camps, there are both morning and afternoon guided 4WD safaris available, and also night drives – which were impossible previously.
-All use modified Land Rovers.
+Both morning and afternoon guided 4WD safaris are available, and also night drives – which were impossible previously.
 None can be guaranteed, and all must be booked locally, when you arrive at camp.
+However it is very easy to drive yourself around the park, as long as you are back by sunset.

 Food & drink